DeveloperMaris/ToolReleases/README.md

 ### Additional installation steps

+macOS includes a technology called Gatekeeper, that's designed to ensure that only trusted software runs on your Mac, [more info here](https://support.apple.com/en-us/HT202491).

-If app doesn't start right away after launching **ToolReleases.app** file and warning appears:
+If app doesn't start right away after launching **ToolReleases.app** file and this warning appears:

 <img src="./Screenshots/warning_1.png">